mapbender/mapbender-documentation/en/development/controllers.rst

 Mapbender Controllers
 *********************
-A Mapbender installation with use a particular set of controller classes and functions.
-This chapter will give an short list of these, so you can inspect them more easily.
+A Mapbender installation uses a particular set of controller classes and functions.
+This chapter will give a short list of these, so you can inspect them more easily.

 Frontend
 ~~~~~~~~